codehaus/mapbuilder/sandbox/cameron/gml3/README.txt

 Mapbuilder, Open Source, GML Viewer
 ===================================
-Last updated: 16 October 2006.
+Last updated: 7 November 2006.

 About
 =====
 This draft Mapbuilder release provides rendering of GML3 inside a web browser.
-This demonstrates that a dataset the size of MSD3 can be rendered in a web browser using Scalable Vector Graphics (SVG).
+This demonstrates that a dataset the size of MSD3 can be rendered in Mozilla based browsers using Scalable Vector Graphics (SVG).
+The MSD3 dataset can be rendered in Internet Explorer using VML, however performance is a major issue.
+The full MSD3 dataset takes ~10mins to render.
+Optimization is being investigated for the next phase.

 How to execute
 ==============